Fayer-Zhang/Vehicle-Anti-Theft-Face-Recognition-System/README.md

 # Notes

--Code might break if you have your webcam is opened during execution.
+- Code might break if you have your webcam is opened during execution.
 You have to close the webcam first.